Pragmateam/feature-toggles/README.md

 This code is also available on the branch [feature#2](https://github.com/PragmaTeam/feature-toggles/tree/feature%232) and the pull request can also be followed through [here](https://github.com/PragmaTeam/feature-toggles/pull/1).

+### Reclycling feature #2 once it's done

+The feature toggle was removed on branch [recycling-feature#2](https://github.com/PragmaTeam/feature-toggles/tree/recycling-feature%232) and the pull request can also be followed through [here](https://github.com/PragmaTeam/feature-toggles/pull/2)

 The following features will be described here in the future.

 ### Next steps:

 * Describe new features
 * Add new code that satisfies the new requirements using feature toggles
-  * Maybe we'll use different branches to ilustrate how ir would be in a real scenario.
+  * Use different branches to illustrate how it would look like in a real scenario.

 ## Setup: